The best hydration packs 2023: for water, energy gels, and much more

 Reasons to avoid

 This well-thought-through hydration pack has space for two liters of water in total – one liter is carried in the internal bladder (which is included) and two 500ml flasks (purchased separately) can be carried at the front of the bag.
-As well as the two front mesh pockets designed for the soft flasks, there are four more mesh pockets for gels, bars and a collapsible beaker.
+As well as the two front mesh pockets designed for the soft flasks, there are four more mesh pockets that we found useful for gels, bars and a collapsible beaker.
 These are also located at the front of the pack for ease of access without taking off the pack.
 There's a main zipped compartment and inside that a zipped secure pocket for valuables (smartphone, keys, survival blanket and so on).

-On the outside is a larger mesh pocket, which offers a place for a waterproof jacket or hat and gloves.
+On the outside is a larger mesh pocket, which offered us a place for a waterproof jacket or hat and gloves.
 The fit is quite neat.
 I am a UK10 and the S/XS feels just about right, although maybe a little tight on my shoulders (there is a size guide on the website).
 There are three front straps that can be moved to six pairs of different height placement points.
 The chest strap clips are large.
 Other details include a 110dB safety whistle, which is incorporated into a front pocket, and two elastic straps on each side to attach three-section foldable trail running poles.
 Overall, this well-priced pack has everything you need to train and complete your first ultra.

 Read our full Evadict 10L trail running bag review